MouseLand/suite2p/README.md

 0. File -> Run suite2p
 1. Setup a configuration for your own data
-  * Add folders with tiffs:  -> Add directory to data_path
-  * Add a save path (otherwise the data directory is used as save path) -> Choose save_path
-  * Set some parameters.
+    ** Add folders with tiffs:  -> Add directory to data_path ** Add a save path (otherwise the data directory is used as save path) -> Choose save_path ** Set some parameters.
 At the minimum:
-    **nplanes, nchannels, diameter, tau, fs.
+        *** nplanes, nchannels, diameter, tau, fs.
 See below for what these do.
-2. Hit run and wait.
+2. Press run and wait.
 Messages should start appearing in the embedded command line.
 3. When the run is finished, use the GUI to visualize and refine the results (see below).

 ## How to use the GUI